 In addition, Ghez helped found the National Workplace Resource Center on Domestic Violence, a first-of-its-kind project to create more corporate stakeholders to address the special needs of working women who are battered.
 Through presentations and roundtables, she helped recruit founding members to the project, including Aetna Insurance, The Gap and Bank of America.
 The project was commended by then-Vice President Al Gore.
 Many of the founding members became major donors to the project.

 In 2003-2004, Ghez served on the Board of Global Justice, a global student-led organization that has launched such outstanding student advocacy campaigns as the Student Global AIDS Campaign (now with 85 chapters at high schools, colleges, and universities across the United States) and the Student Trade Justice Campaign, which was launched by a grant provided to the organization under her purview at Open Society Foundations.

 Ghez is also trained as a leadership coach by The Coaches Training Institute, and as a Reiki (II) practitioner by The Reiki Center of Greater Washington.
-She is participating this year in a Year of Living Mindfully with Jonathan Foust.
+She has participated in the Year of Living Mindfully with Jonathan Foust.

-In addition to being a member of the following grantmaker alliances - The Council on Foundations, The Communications Network; Grantmakers for Children, Youth and Families; Washington Regional Association of Grantmakers; Disability Funders Network; and Native Americans in Philanthropy - Ghez is also a member of the Association of Fundraising Professionals, Association of Fundraising Professionals - DC chapter, and the White House Fellows Association.
+In addition to the following grantmaker alliances - The Council on Foundations, The Communications Network; Grantmakers for Children, Youth and Families; Washington Regional Association of Grantmakers; Disability Funders Network; and Native Americans in Philanthropy - Ghez has also participated as member/ assoicate member in the Association of Fundraising Professionals, Association of Fundraising Professionals - DC chapter, and the White House Fellows Association.

 Phone: (202) 375-0743